coddin-web/idp-openid-connect-bundle/README.md

 This bundle comes with keys (which are needed by OAuth2 to sign the requests) located in the `config/openidconnect/keys` directory of the bundle.
 *DO NOT* use these keys on a production environment but replace them during your build.

+TODO: Explain creation/usage of keys...

+## Supported languages

+Out of the box this module supports detection of the locale via the browser.

+Two languages are supported: Dutch and English

 ## Additional Resources

 [https://github.com/steverhoades/oauth2-openid-connect-server](https://github.com/steverhoades/oauth2-openid-connect-server) - The core of this bundle
 [https://github.com/thephpleague/oauth2-server](https://github.com/thephpleague/oauth2-server) - The base of the OpenIDConnect server library
 [https://tailwindcss.com/](https://tailwindcss.com/) - Used as base for of the default templates

+## License

+The MIT License (MIT).
+Please see [License File](https://github.com/coddin-web/idp-openid-connect-bundle/blob/master/LICENSE) for more information.